RocketChat/docs-old/contributing/documentation/missing-and-outdated-list/README.md

 ## Internal Hubot (Missing)

-Instructions on how to use and develop hubot scripts are needed in this article
+Instructions on how to use and develop hubot scripts are needed in this article.

 ## Permissions (Incomplete)

 Not all permissions are listed on this articles, and some of the permissions listed there don't have a description.

+And Fix the markdown table on that article.

 ## GridFS (Missing)